akhtarvahid/user-service/instruction.md

-ADD users to the table
-ADD roles to the table
+ADD users to the table by commenting everything in SecurityConfiguration then signup from postman ADD roles to the table
 ADD(Map) role, user table id's in users_role
+Run addSampleRegisteredClient testcase to add client